Fighting Mad (horse): Career

-Fighting Mad's first race was on August 25, 2018, where she won a Maiden Special Weight race at Del Mar.
-This was her only race of the season.
+Fighting Mad's first race was on August 25, 2018, where she won a Maiden Special Weight race at Del Mar in her only start of the season.

-She began her 2019 season with an April 30, 2019 Allowance race win at Churchill Downs.
-On May 17, 2019, she competed in her first graded stakes race - the 2019 Miss Preakness Stakes, but finished in a disappointing 7th place.
-She then did another Allowance Optional Claiming race on July 19, 2019, where she came in 2nd.
+She began her 2019 season with an April 30 allowance win at Churchill Downs.
+On May 17, she competed in her first graded stakes race - the 2019 Miss Preakness Stakes, but finished in 7th place.
+She then ran in another allowance optional claiming race on July 19, where she came in 2nd.

-On August 17, 2019, at Del Mar, she won the Grade-3 Torrey Pines Stakes.
-Despite her lack of results at that point, she was the 2-1 favorite and defeated Hollywood Hills by six lengths.
-This was the final race of her 2019 season.
+On August 17 at Del Mar, she won the Grade 3 Torrey Pines Stakes.
+She was the 2-1 favorite and defeated Hollywood Hills by six lengths.

-She began her 2020 season at the Grade-3 2020 Desert Stormer Stakes in May with a 4th-place finish.
-She rebounded just two weeks later though by winning the May 31st, 2020 Grade-2 Santa Maria Stakes.
-She came in as a large underdog behind 2-1 Hard Not to Love and the 3/5 favorite Ce Ce and won by 3 1/4th lengths.
+She began her 2020 season at the Grade 3 Desert Stormer Stakes in May with a 4th place finish.
+She rebounded two weeks later by winning the May 31 Grade 2 Santa Maria Stakes.
+She came in as a large underdog behind 2-1 Hard Not to Love and the 3/5 favorite Ce Ce and won by 3 1/4 lengths.

-On August 2, 2020, she got the biggest win of her career when she captured the Grade-1 Clement L. Hirsch Stakes.
+On August 2, she got the biggest win of her career when she captured the Grade-1 Clement L. Hirsch Stakes.
 She came in as the 1-1 favorite and again defeated Hard Not to Love and Ce Ce.
 She got in front early with a strong break and beat Ollie's Candy by a half length.
 This win earned the horse a berth in the 2020 Breeders' Cup Distaff.